 Alimony Lawyers in Orange County

-Divorce is often an emotionally and financially straining time in life and can often take months or even years to finalize.
+Divorce is often an emotionally and financially straining time in family law and can often take months or even years to finalize.
 One of the more difficult aspects of divorce concerns spousal support payments, or alimony.
 California law provides set guidelines and time limits in place for child support payments, and while spousal payments contain similar statutory guidance, courts can sometimes be unwilling to provide a former spouse with the payments they deserve.
-If you are going through the difficult process of divorce and have questions regarding alimony payments, contact an experienced Orange County alimony attorneys.
+If you are going through family law issues pertaining to an Orange County divorce and have questions regarding alimony payments, contact an experienced Orange County family law attorneys.

 Alimony Payments in California

 The state of California is one of a few states throughout the country which still provides for alimony payments in the instance of divorce.
 This is helpful for spouses who gave up a career to raise a family and have no stable backing to jump back into the work world.
 California law looks at a number of factors to be used in determining the amount of spousal support, including the following:

 - Length of the marriage

 - Whether children were a product of the marriage

 - Employment or former employment of both spouses